Pub-Dev/Mellon.MultiTenant/README.md

 - [ ] Add unit tests 🧪
 - [x] Add new Config Source
-- [ ] Load the Tenants from a web-api request
+- [x] Load the Tenants from a web-api request
 - [x] Enable the usage with HangFire
+- [ ] Update documentation with new features

 See the [open issues](https://github.com/Pub-Dev/Mellon.MultiTenant/issues) for a full list of proposed features (and known issues).